easypropertylistings/Easy-Property-Listings/README.md

 = 3.4.47 August 3, 2023 =

-- Tweak: Additional options added to accordion to alter the defualt behaviour of the accordion feature.
+- Tweak: Additional options added to alter the defualt behaviour of the accordion feature.
+Custom classes supported to enable accordions.

 = 3.4.46 July 6, 2023 =